 Trump campaign sues Nevada over mail-in ballots, asserting 'inevitable' fraud

-President Donald Trump's reelection campaign and the national Republican Party have sued Nevada to block a new law that will send a mail-in ballot to every registered voter ahead of November's election.
+President Donald Trump's re-election campaign and the national Republican Party have sued Nevada to block a new law that will send a mail-in ballot to every registered voter ahead of November's election.
+Speaking at the White House, Trump said the plan by the state's Democratic governor was a "catastrophe waiting to happen" and the U.S. Postal Service had been given insufficient notice to handle the "millions of votes" involved.

 The lawsuit, filed in federal court, claims the Democratic-sponsored legislation will result in "inevitable" voter fraud.
 Trump, a Republican, faces Democratic presidential candidate Joe Biden in the Nov.
 3 contest.
 Nevada is among eight states that plan to mail every voter a ballot.
 Election officials in most states have encouraged at-home voting as the highly contagious nature of the novel coronavirus has made voting in person a concern.

-In an interview on Fox News on Wednesday, Trump sought to draw a distinction between the security measures involved in absentee voting versus mail-in voting, though election experts have said there is essentially no distinction.
-"Absentee is ok because you have to go through a process," he said.
-"What they're going to do is blanket the state.
-Anybody who ever walked, frankly, will get one."
+Trump told reporters there was a distinction between the security measures involved in absentee voting versus mail-in voting, though election experts have said there is essentially no distinction.
+While citing delays in counting votes in New York state, Trump made clear his concerns were also partisan in nature.

 ALSO READ